muniworth/fp-onboarding/README.md

 Instead, solve problems using a rigorous step-by-step approach:
 1. Construct a domain model (only relevant if there's a domain to model, which isn't the case for Leetcode questions).
 2. Specify type signature.
-3. Write the type transformation pipeline (ex. reduce, scan, etc.)
+3. Write the type transformation pipeline (expand, transform, reduce)
 4. Solve the problem one step at a time by implementing transformations.
 5. Specialize the transformations using standard library functions. ex.
 Sum is a specialization of plus-reduce.
 Length is a specialization of count-reduce.